A lower bound for the $n$-queens problem: Introduction

 \subsection{Notation and terminology}

 We adopt the standard notation $[n]:=\{1, ... ,n\}$.
 Also, we write $a = b \pm c$ as a shorthand for $b-|c| \leq a \leq b+|c|$.

-Throughout, all asymptotics are with $n\to\infty$ and the other parameters fixed.
+Throughout, all asymptotics are with $n\to\infty$.
 Since we are concerned only with asymptotic statements we assume that $n$ is sufficiently large for relevant inequalities to hold.
 For example, we may write $n^2-n > n$ without explicitly requiring $n > 2$.

 We say that a sequence of events occurs \termdefine{with high probability} (\termdefine{w.h.p.}) if the probabilities of their occurrence tend to $1$.
 Typically, we will abuse terminology and say that a \textit{specific} event occurs w.h.p.\ while leaving the sequential statement to be inferred from context.